arduino/docs-content/content/software/app-lab/2.configure/1.config/config.md

 ![Reviewing software updates in Arduino App Lab](../../assets/configuration/updates/whats-new.png)

+The update process is resumable—if the connection is interrupted, the download will continue once reconnected.

 <Alert type="info">**Note:** An active internet connection is required for the board to download update packages.</Alert>

 ## Next Steps